gigirassy/snowflake/proxy/README.md

         maximum concurrent clients (default is to accept an unlimited number of clients) -covertdtls-config string
-    	Configuration of dtls mimicking and randomization: mimic, randomize, randomizemimic -disable-stats-logger
+    	Configuration of dtls mimicking and randomization: mimic, randomize, randomizemimic -covertdtls-fingerprint string
+    	Mimicking of a raw DTLS fingerprint -disable-stats-logger
         disable the exposing mechanism for stats using logs -dtls-randomize